paulbehofsics/dirscanner/README.md

 # Dirscanner

-This is a simple directory scanner that scans a directory every few minutes and writes file metadata into a database and features a REST-API to access it.
+This is a simple directory scanner that scans a directory every few minutes, writes file metadata into a database and features a REST-API to access it.
 The number of minutes between scans can be configured.

 ## Running the application